awsdocs/amazon-athena-user-guide/doc_source/ion-serde-using-ctas-and-insert-into-to-create-ion-tables.md

 ```
 WITH (format='ION', write_compression = 'ZSTD')
 ```
-For information about using compression in Athena, see [Athena Compression Support](compression-formats.md)\.
+For information about using compression in Athena, see [Athena compression support](compression-formats.md)\.

-For information about other CTAS properties in Athena, see [CTAS Table Properties](create-table-as.md#ctas-table-properties)\.
+For information about other CTAS properties in Athena, see [CTAS table properties](create-table-as.md#ctas-table-properties)\.